nyergler/hieroglyph/README.rst

 Where ``sourcedir`` is the directory containing the Sphinx ``conf.py`` file and ``outdir`` is where you want your slides to output to.

+`Read the documentation`_ for all the details about using, configuring, and extending Hieroglyph.

 License
 =======